dhis2/training-docs/content/tracker_use/tg_event_visualizer.md

 Open the chart "COVAC - AstraZeneca 1st and 2nd Doses by Location" within event visualizer.

-Event visualizer is particular adept at supporting outputs within both event and tracker programs as it relates to visualization of option sets.
-We can quite easily combine various filters within these option sets to see an aggregate representation of the cross section of these filters as applied to our data.
+Event visualizer is particular adept at supporting outputs within both event and tracker programs as it relates to the visualization of data elements using option sets.
+We can quite easily combine various filters across different data elements and option sets to see an aggregate representation of the cross section of these filters as applied to our data.

 This is the scenario we see with the chart that we are reviewing.